Mohawk Valley Health System: Wynn Hospital

 On May 8, 2024, the New York State Department of Health issued an immediate jeopardy warning for Wynn's open-heart surgery program.
 MVHS officials cited issues with management of the program and the program's two cardiothoracic surgeons.
 Open-heart surgeries were diverted to St. Joseph's Hospital Health Center in Syracuse.
 Some cardiac surgeries other than open-heart surgery resumed on June 20.

 Early in June 2024, physician assistants were temporarily barred from performing invasive procedures while MVHS confirmed their credentials.
 At the end of 2024, the former director of medical staff services filed suit against MVHS, claiming she was terminated and retaliated against for exposing lapses in credentialing.

 MVHS closed its Adult Day Health Care program on June 7, 2024, citing staffing challenges and declining patient demand.
 On the same day, MVHS announced a partnership with VNS Health to operate its senior health program.

 On August 1, 2024, MVHS appointed a new Chief Operating Officer, Dr. William W. LeCates.
+He became Chief Executive Officer on October 20, 2025.

 In early January 2025, a surge of patients forced the Wynn hospital to divert emergency patients other than heart attacks, strokes, and trauma to other hospitals.
 A diversion on January 4 lasted five hours, and another on January 6 lasted three.
 The MVHS chief medical officer attributed the diversion to seasonal illness, winter accidents, and a large number of stroke patients.
 A Utica city councillor pointed to inadequate staffing instead, common to other upstate hospitals, and put forward a resolution requesting assistance from the New York National Guard, as they had during the COVID-19 pandemic.

+In March 2026, a council of regional emergency medical services providers complained of "persistent and escalating" delays in off-loading patients from ambulances at Wynn.
+In a letter to the MVHS CEO, they stated that when ambulances were prevented from returning to the field, it had negative effects throughout the region.
+Hospital leadership acknowledged the issue, and several EMS and local political leaders observed that emergency room backups were common across the state of New York.